Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

 Check your stay options below! 👇🏽

-Angelo Trattoria Enoteca: I enjoyed their bolognese pasta and amazing wine.
-This place is small but pretty lovely, and it’s not too close to the loud old-town restaurants.
+1. Angelo Trattoria Enoteca: I enjoyed their bolognese pasta and amazing wine.
+This place is small but quite charming, and it’s not too close to the loud old-town restaurants.

-It is in Altstadt-Nord, an area that is mostly quiet but has pretty streets, small shops, and a lively vibe.
+It is in Altstadt-Nord, an area that is mostly quiet but has lovely streets, small shops, and a lively vibe.
 So, remember to explore the area.

 The atmosphere here feels like a welcome invitation to relax after a day of exploring.
-It is the type of place where you would find yourself wanting to stay for a while right away, of course when it is less busy.
+It is the type of place where you would find yourself wanting to stay for a while when it is less busy.

-We were drawn here by the excellent reviews, which did not let us down.
-I was first a little put off by the lengthy queue to enter when we first arrived.
+The excellent reviews drew us here, and they did not disappoint.
+I was a little put off by the lengthy queue to enter when we first arrived.

 To be honest, I was expecting El Chango to be one of those overhyped tourist traps, but I was wrong.
 You’ll feel like you’re in a cosy Argentine getaway as soon as you walk into El Chango.